mikegoatly/lifti/docs/content/en/docs/Searching/lifti-query-syntax.md

 Placing quotes around a search phrase will enforce that the words all appear immediately next to each other in the source text.

-`"cheese burger"` will only match items that have text containing `"cheese"` followed immediately by `"burger"`.
+`"cheese burger"` will only match documents that have text containing `"cheese"` followed immediately by `"burger"`.

 ---